myeung18/ocp4-workshop-setup/README.md

 secretless-broker
 ```
 ### Launch the Conjur UI with its route from the project `cyberlab`
 username: `admin`; password is the one you input while the `./SETUP-POC.sh` was running.
-You can also retrieve with `keyring get conjur adminpwd` after the setup is done
+You can also retrieve it with `keyring get conjur adminpwd` after the setup is done

 <img src="docs/conjur_login.png">

-### Conjur UI, we can view all the policies which define the authn and authz of this POC
+### Conjur UI, we can view all the policies which define the authn and authz for this POC

 <img src="docs/conjur_ui.png">

 ### Launch Jupyter Notebook application with the routes in the project `user1` or `user2`

-To login, you can find the jupyter token in this Notebook application's container log in the corresponding pod in those application projects. e.g. container: `os-climate-app-team1`.
+To login, you can find the jupyter token in this Notebook application's container log in the corresponding pod in the project. e.g. container: `os-climate-app-team1`.
 Put the token in the `password or token` box and click `Log in`
 <img src="docs/jupyter-app-start.png">

 select `Secretless Demo with Conjur.ipynb` and run the Notebook
 <img src="docs/jupyter-nb-files.png">

-You can see the Notebook is requesting AWS login from the secretless broker and eventually it retrieves a list of buckets from the AWS user account which this Notebook is associted with
+You can see the Notebook requests AWS login from the secretless broker and eventually it retrieves a list of buckets from the AWS account which is associted with this Notebook.

-The ouput depends on the setting of the AWS user
+The ouput depends on the setting of the AWS account
 <img src="docs/jupyter-secretless.png">

 ## Clean up